mylinhnguyen/SummerII-Fish-Game/README.md

 ##Need to (in no particular order):

-    1. Add buttons to Start screen
-    2. Add music
-    3. Work on actual game part - where user input is important
-    4. Reduce memory usage
-    5. Make tuna image
+###Functions
-    6. Change boss happiness depending on what fish you buy
++ Change boss happiness depending on what tuna (and other fish) you buy
++ Timer for auction minigame
++ Timer for overall buying (to buy tuna and other fish)

+###Looks
++ Tuna, salmon, mackerel, squid image
-    7. Loading Screen
++ Loading screen
-    8. Option/Setting Screen
++ Setting screen
++ Next day cutscene

+###Extra
++ Music
-    9. Add Calender Screen to show how many customers a day there have been
++ Calender screen to show how many successful restaurant has been

-    10. Fix countdown in Play screen to show seconds before game part starts
-    11. Draw Market in Play Screen
-    12. Add time limit for auction game - time user has to input correct keys
+##Dates

++ 7/18 Have fully functioning game - code works, forget aesthetics
++ 7/21 Add extra features (load, save, etc)
++ 7/24 Add all aesthetics - make pretty
++ ?/?
+Turn into App